 Trump says campaign rallies to resume, Oklahoma likely first

 Campaign advisers say the site is expected to be Jacksonville, Florida, although Trump said places in Texas and Georgia were also in the mix.
+On Thursday in Dallas, Trump will attend his first in-person fundraiser since the novel coronavirus outbreak.
 Trump has been eager to get back on the road to promote his candidacy before the Nov.
-3 election after a three-month hiatus brought on by the new coronavirus outbreak, which has killed more than 112,000 people in the United States, the most in the world.
+3 election after a three-month hiatus brought on by the coronavirus, which has killed more than 112,000 people in the United States, the most in the world.

 ALSO READ